 Other setups like the old School Deuce gear TA50 issue are predecessors to the chest rig.
 However, it shouldn’t necessarily be considered a chest rig.
 That’s more of a belt, and body combo, which still works, and battle belts are more popular now than ever before.
 Chest rigs, by design, fit a very narrow definition.

 Chest rigs are such a prevalent piece of gear because they rock.
 The best part about a chest rig is how unobtrusive it is and how small and compact it can be.
 Chest rigs can be superbly lightweight and minimalist by design.
 They are the smallest and most discrete means to carry some spare ammo and gear outside of a backpack.

 Chest rigs are often much cheaper than armor carriers, and an AR-15 chest rig like the Ten-Speed M4 chest rig can be cheaper than purchasing four high-quality magazine pouches.
 These vests are also very quick and easy to don and wear over armor should the user prefer that method.
 Instead of attaching magazines to a plate carrier, you can simply don a chest rig over your armor.
 You can pair armor with a multitude of different weapons without having to take the plate carrier apart.
-Switching your AR-15 for a shotgun?
+I just built an 80% lower AR 15 and I’m tired of my 870.
 Just swap your chest rig, and you are ready to rock and roll with a new long gun and platform.
 Chest rigs give you a quick, slick option when paired with armor.

 Chest rigs are also often small and discrete enough to hide under a light jacket or windbreaker.
 These small rigs can still carry a substantial amount of ammunition with a rather small footprint than other load-bearing equipment.
 They allow you to carry ammo while reducing weight, and in many environments, you will stay a lot cooler wearing a chest rig than a tactical vest or plate carrier.